Martha's Vineyard migrant airlift

-On September 14, 2022, Florida governor Ron DeSantis sent approximately 50 primarily Venezuelan asylum seekers by air from San Antonio, Texas, to the island of Martha's Vineyard in Massachusetts.
-The incident and ones like it have caused a partisan divide across the US; President Joe Biden and other Democrats called it "a political stunt and inhumane", while Republicans such as Mitch McConnell "thought it was a good idea".
+On September 14, 2022, Florida governor Ron DeSantis sent some 50 primarily Venezuelan asylum seekers by air from San Antonio, Texas, to the island of Martha's Vineyard in Massachusetts.
+President Joe Biden and other Democrats called it "a political stunt and inhumane", while Republicans such as Mitch McConnell called it "a good idea".

 Background

-Since April 2022, as a protest against President Joe Biden's actions and policies on US illegal immigration, Texas governor Greg Abbott and Arizona governor Doug Ducey have sent buses of illegal immigrants to northern United States cities with a large presence of Democratic Party supporters.
-According to DeSantis, the flights he arranged were to expose "liberal hypocrisy", because people in Democratic northern cites "were so proud to be sanctuary jurisdictions", and when migrants arrived "they all of a sudden go berserk".
+Since April 2022, as a protest against President Joe Biden's actions and policies on US illegal immigration, Texas governor Greg Abbott and Arizona governor Doug Ducey have sent buses of refuge seekers to northern United States cities with a large presence of Democratic Party supporters.
+According to DeSantis, the flights he arranged were to expose "liberal hypocrisy", because people in Democratic northern cities "were so proud to be sanctuary jurisdictions", and when migrants arrived "they all of a sudden go berserk".
 DeSantis's office said the flights would "transport illegal immigrants to sanctuary destinations" that can care for migrants "they have invited into our country by incentivizing illegal immigration through their designation as 'sanctuary states' and support for the Biden Administration's open border policies."

 DeSantis asked the legislature for relocation money, saying the federal government made more than 70 flights of immigrants to Florida in 2021.
 He budgeted $8 million and got $12 million from the Florida legislature in 2022, paid from interest on the $5.8 billion that Florida received from the American Rescue Plan.
 The fund was earmarked, to "facilitate the transport of unauthorized aliens from this state [Florida] consistent with federal law".
 According to the Associated Press, these migrants are legally permitted to remain in the United States while they pursue asylum.